VoxelPlugin/VoxelCore/README.md

 # Voxel Core

 Voxel Core is an open-source plugin with the Core module of [Voxel Plugin](https://voxelplugin.com/).
 It's essentially a layer on top Unreal to make it easier to write high-performance code & customize the editor.
+Unlike what the name might imply, there's barely any voxel-specific code included here - all of that lives in the other Voxel Plugin modules.

+This plugin is intented to be used in C++: if your project is blueprint-only, this will be of no use to you.

 If you have questions or suggestions about the code, feel free to ask in #cpp in the plugin's Discord: [discord.voxelplugin.com](https://discord.voxelplugin.com)